Best of the Super Juniors: 2008

 The 2008 Best of the Super Juniors featured 12 participants in two blocks and was held from May 31 to June 15.
-Outside entrants include Tatsuhito Takaiwa from Pro Wrestling Zero1 and Jimmy Rave from Total Nonstop Action Wrestling.
+Outside entrants include former winner Tatsuhito Takaiwa from Pro Wrestling Zero1 and Jimmy Rave from Total Nonstop Action Wrestling.
 Prince Devitt was again forced out due to injury following his match with Tiger Mask IV, forfeiting his remaining matches.
 Immediately after the tournament, winner Wataru Inoue, who also joined Liger and Tiger in winning the tournament as champion, graduated to the heavyweight division, vacating the IWGP Junior Heavyweight Championship in the process.